agtzdimi/vanilla-js/README.md

 # Pricing Cards

 This **README** file contains some of the decisions & limitations I decided to made during the implementation of the assignment
-I have decided to create a vanilla js app that contains no packages else than node js applicable and vanilla js for the UI
+I have decided to create a vanilla js app that contains no packages else than node js applicable and vanilla js for the UI.
+Also we will not use any database or complex / ready systems to store the data, we will just try to achieve our purposes using a file to store data

 ## Tech stack